 - ✓

-Set hard token budgets per session type — not just overall limits, but per-step limits that fire an alert when a single LLM call is anomalously expensive
+Hard token budgets per session type — not just overall caps.
+Per-step limits that fire an alert when a single LLM call is anomalously expensive

 - ✓

-Implement loop detection: if the same tool is called with near-identical arguments more than three times in a session, pause and escalate
+Loop detection: same tool called with near-identical arguments more than three times in a session pauses and escalates

 - ✓

-Wire cost alarms to session-level spend, not just account-level monthly totals — a single runaway session should trigger an alert before it hits double digits
+Cost alarms wired to session-level spend, not just account-level monthly totals.
+A single runaway session must trigger an alert before it hits double digits

 Entity validation at session entry